 How do you prepare differently as an actress for a regendered role?

 I don’t think I prepared any differently than I have in the past playing Shakespeare.
 Ultimately any back story I make up for Gloucester comes down to what is playable on stage.
 I took Harriet Walter’s advice to heart and looked at the text.
 What I’ve found in the text is that Lear’s actions have turned Gloucester’s world on its head.
 So anything becomes possible.
-It’s possible that her son Edgar is willing to murder her for her money.
+It’s possible that her son Edmund is willing to murder her for her money.
 It is possible her son Edmund is telling her the truth.
-I found that Gloucester doesn’t use the word “love” when she speaks about her sons until after she feels betrayed by Edgar.
+I found that Gloucester doesn’t use the word “love” when she speaks about her sons until after she feels betrayed by Edmund.
 I found that Gloucester doesn’t refer to “the gods” until she’s blinded and then she refers to them constantly.
 I found out a lot about Gloucester from the words.

 What time is the production set in?